adamtorres/importing-tutorial/readme.md

 Usually, you would pay close enough attention to not import an object just to create one of the same name.
 Pycharm does not seem to flag this as I thought it would.
 It does flag calling a function before it is defined, so that is one error that should be trivial to avoid.

+## Summary

+ * Importing a sibling file works pretty much the same as importing from the interactive prompt in the previous section.

 # Circular imports
 This is when one file imports another file which then imports another file which imports another eventually importing the first file again.
 Python will flag this as some error as shown below with a "most likely" note.
 Sometimes it will be ImportError and other times it will be AttributeError.
 To see this output, run `python circular_a.py`.